 4 Factors that Impact Network Bandwidth

-1. Application Bandwidth vs. Cabling Bandwidth
+Application Bandwidth vs Cabling Bandwidth

-2. Near-End Crosstalk Concerns for Speeds Above 1 Gbps
+Near-End Crosstalk Concerns for Speeds Above 1 Gbps

 Near-end crosstalk (NEXT) is a measure of unwanted signal coupling from one pair to another at the near (closest) end of the cabling.
 NEXT is measured at the same end of the link/channel where the signal is sourced.
 Measured in decibels (dB), the higher the NEXT in dB, the greater the cable’s ability to reject crosstalk at its local connection.

-3. Far-End Crosstalk Concerns for Speeds Above 1 Gbps
+Far-End Crosstalk Concerns for Speeds Above 1 Gbps

-4. Cable Balance for UTP Cables
+Cable Balance for UTP Cables

-Cable balance isn’t defined for Category 5e UTP or Category 6 UTP cabling.
-Cable “balance” ensures that cabling systems offer appropriate electromagnetic compatibility (EMC) performance and eliminate interference.
+Improper cable balance can limit your network bandwidth potential.
+Cable balance isn’t defined for Category 5e or Category 6 UTP cabling.
+Cable 'balance' ensures cabling systems offer appropriate electromagnetic compatibility (EMC) performance and eliminate interference.
 Cabling balance is directly related to alien crosstalk.
-Without proper balance, alien crosstalk will negatively impact cable performance—which is why Category 5e and Category 6 UTP cabling can’t be used for data rates above 1 Gbps without worry.
+Without proper balance, alien crosstalk will negatively impact cable performance—which is why Category 5e and Category 6 UTP cabling shouldn't be used for data rates above 1 Gbps without performance concerns.

 To be well balanced, voltage and current on each conductor of the pair must be equal in magnitude and opposite in phase.
-To obtain this balance, the cable’s two insulated conductors must be physically identical in terms of diameter, concentricity and dielectric material, and must be uniformly twisted.
+To achieve this balance, the cable’s two insulated conductors must be physically identical in terms of diameter, concentricity and dielectric material, and must be uniformly twisted.
 This requires precise design and manufacturing processes.